Levying fines and feeling fine, Nick Vannett ready for larger role with Seahawks

 Last year, if there were disputes about what and wasn’t a fine, it fell to Willson, who had been with the team since 2013, to settle the issue.
 But now that Vannett is the most senior Seahawk of the six tight ends on the roster, he gets the final call.

 “What I say goes,’’ he said.
-“If I think it’s a fine, sometimes I run it by the room if I’m on the fence about it.
+“If I think it’s a fine.
+Sometimes I run it by the room if I’m on the fence about it.
 But generally what I say, that’s a fine.’’

 Dissly, he said, has been the biggest offender so far, racking up fines of about $2,700 (Vannett said they may lessen the damage in the regular season to $10 an offense).
 It’s all in continuing the traditions established by those before him, Vannett says.